gkjohnson/threejs-sandbox/motionBlurPass/README.md

 	// Whether or not to blur transparent objects
 	blurTransparent: false,

-	// Whenter or not to account for camera motion in the blur
+	// Whether or not to account for camera motion in the blur
 	renderCameraBlur: true
 }
 ```